PyExplained/Particle-Simulator/Particle Simulator/README.md

 This particle simulator is written using Python.
 Using the GUI, you can easily create and edit scenes and play with them in real-time.
-For more info, you can watch this video: _link will appear shortly_. <br>
+For more info, you can watch this video: _https://youtu.be/iLcBNWgSt7I_. <br>
 Most of the things I mentioned in that video you can also find in this file too, as well as a detailed explanation about things I didn't have time for to explain in the video.
 If you have questions, suggestions or if you encounter a bug, be sure to let me know